marceljsh/thrivepropcalc/README.md

 # Thrive Property Calculator

-## 🚀 How to use
+## `🚀 How to use`

-1. Run `make build` to compile the application.
+1. Run `make build` to compile the program.
 It will result in binary file `bin/thrivepropcalc`.
 2. Prepare the inputs in `input.txt`
 3. Run `make run` to run the binary file.
-You should provide an `input.txt`, otherwise the app won't run as intended.
+You should provide an `input.txt`, otherwise the program won't run as intended.
 4. Run `make clean` to clean up the compiled file.
-5. Alternatively, you can build and run the application with a single command `make all`
+5. Alternatively, you can build and run the program with a single command `make all`.

-## ❓ How does it work?
+## `❓ How does it work?`

 First, we need to understand the rules.